Common raven: Distribution and habitat

-The common raven can thrive in varied climates; indeed this species has the largest range of any member of the genus, and one of the largest of any passerine.
+The common raven can thrive in varied climates; it has the largest range of any member of the genus, and one of the largest of any passerine.
 They range throughout the Holarctic from Arctic and temperate habitats in North America and Eurasia to the deserts of North Africa, and to islands in the Pacific Ocean.
-In the British Isles, they are more common in Scotland, Wales, northern England and the west of Ireland.
+In the British Isles, they are more common in Scotland, Wales, western England and Ireland, having been eradicated from other areas by gamekeeping interests.
 In Tibet, they have been recorded at altitudes up to 5,000 m (16,400 ft), and as high as 6,350 m (20,600 ft) on Mount Everest.
-The population sometimes known as the Punjab raven—described as Corvus corax laurencei (also spelt lawrencii or laurencii) by Allan Octavian Hume but more often considered synonymous with subcorax—is restricted to the Sindh district of Pakistan and adjoining regions of northwestern India.
+The population sometimes known as the 'Punjab raven', part of the subspecies Corvus corax laurencei (sometimes misnamed C. c. subcorax) occurs in the Sindh district of Pakistan and adjoining regions of northwestern India.
 They are generally resident within their range for the whole year.
 In his 1950 work, Grønlands Fugle [Birds of Greenland], noted ornithologist Finn Salomonsen indicated that common ravens did not overwinter in the Arctic.
 However, in Arctic Canada and Alaska, they are found year-round.
 Young birds may disperse locally.

-In the United Kingdom, the common raven's range has been increasing, though it favours mountainous or coastal terrain, but can also be found in parks with tall trees suitable for use as habitation.
+In the United Kingdom, the range is currently increasing after improved legal protection, but illegal persecution by gamekeepers remains a problem in many areas.
+It favours mountainous or coastal terrain, but can also be found in parks with tall trees suitable for use as habitation.
 Its population is at its most dense in the north and west of the country, though the species is expanding its population southwards.

 Most common ravens prefer wooded areas with large expanses of open land nearby, or coastal regions for their nesting sites and feeding grounds.
 In some areas of dense human population, such as California in the United States, they take advantage of a plentiful food supply and have seen a surge in their numbers.
 On coasts, individuals of this species are often evenly distributed and prefer to build their nest sites along sea cliffs.
 Common ravens are often located in coastal regions because these areas provide easy access to water and a variety of food sources.
 Also, coastal regions have stable weather patterns without extreme cold or hot temperatures.

 In general, common ravens live in a wide array of environments but prefer heavily contoured landscapes.
 When the environment changes in vast degrees, these birds will respond with a stress response.
 The hormone known as corticosterone is activated by the hypothalamic–pituitary–adrenal axis.
 Corticosterone is activated when the bird is exposed to stress, such as migrating great distances.